 I’m not like that I want help by being able to seeing cadence, speed and distance at least – to keep me on track within a workout and be able to compare from one to the other.

 Spinner does have consoles that fit the bike but they are sold separately.
-They range in price from $70 to $100 and measure cadence, speed, time, distance, calories and heart rate (depending on model).
+They measure cadence, speed, time, distance, calories and heart rate (depending on model).
 It doesn’t store or allow you to upload your results so that does need to be done manually.

 It is possible to fit bike computers to spin bikes but they do require modification, in particular the spoke magnet to make it fit on the flywheel.

 The dimensions and weight of the bike are

 Length 55 ins

 Bike Weight 121 lbs